PureStorage-OpenConnect/ORCA/README.md

-# Oracle Rapid Automated Cloning with Ansible
+# Oracle Rapid Clone Automation with Ansible

 **ORCA** is collection of Ansible playbooks which addresses the challenges of Oracle Database Copy Data Management (CDM).
 **ORCA** provides tradtional and modern DevOPS teams a Self Service solution enabling Developers, QA and business teams the abiliy to refresh non-Production databases without impacting Production systems.